 Tomorrow Sleep Medium Firm Construction

-- Casper will have more bounce than Tomorrow Sleep
+- Casper will have more bounce than Tomorrow Sleep, which has a more quicksand-like feel.

 The videos below show the differences in feel overall.
 The Tomorrow Sleep video is for the Medium Firm version.
 You can see the Tomorrow Sleep is slower to return to its original form.
 It’s also easier to press my hand down into it, meaning the top layers are softer.
 I think most people would agree that the Medium Firm version is a bit softer than the Casper.
 With the Casper, you get more bounce as well.